How the Construction Industry Can Help Prevent Wildfires

 In areas where fires happen more often – like Australia – a need to strengthen the relationship between firefighters and contractors may need to become another new normal.
 This strengthened relationship could be helpful in post-fire cleanup and demolition, and in discovering what needs to change regarding materials and building practices in order to help make buildings more fireproof.

 The Dangers of Toxic Fumes in Fires

 The aftermath of fires often leaves large areas in a mess of debris, smoldering rubble, and toxic fumes.
 Many materials used in buildings contain plastic.
 It is harder to ignite than wood but burns much hotter and releases a toxic gas while burning.
-Petroleum based materials like house siding also burns hotter and generates a toxic smoke that can affect firefighters, demolition crews, and even the families living in the area.
+Petroleum-based materials like house siding also burn hotter and generate toxic smoke that can affect firefighters, demolition crews, and even the families living in the area.